BROOKHOUSE SCHOOLS KENYA

 Off Kiambu Road

-Inspired is a company registered in England as Inspired Education Holdings Limited, company number 09268120 with its registered address as Sixth Floor, 3 Burlington Gardens, London, W1S 3EP, United Kingdom.
-Inspired operate numerous affiliated schools globally via its regional offices in Europe, Africa, Middle East, Asia-Pacific and Latin America.
+Brookhouse Schools (also referred as “the School”) are part of Inspired Education Holdings Limited, which is a company registered in England with number 09268120 and registered address in Sixth Floor, 3 Burlington Gardens, London, W1S 3EP, United Kingdom.
+Inspired operates numerous affiliated schools globally via its regional offices in Europe, Africa, Middle East, Asia-Pacific and Latin America.